-The Flinders University faculty scholar initiative has been designed to contribute to a distributive leadership model and to encourage development and innovation in learning and teaching across the University.
+The Flinders University Teaching and Learning Scholar program has been designed to contribute to a distributive leadership model for teaching and learning and to encourage development and innovation in learning and teaching across the University.
 It also supports continuing professional development in learning and teaching in faculties.

 As well as personal benefits, the initiative provides valuable opportunities to engage with like-minded staff from across Flinders.
-There are also wider benefits to students, Divisions, Schools, Support Departments and the University in taking forward innovation in learning and teaching through this distributive leadership approach.
+There are also wider benefits to students, Faculties, Schools, and the University in taking forward innovation in learning and teaching through this distributive leadership approach.

 Supported by the former Centre for Innovation in Learning and Teaching, Faculty Teaching and Learning Scholars from 2008-2014 have each recorded a video providing an overview of their project.
 Some scholars have also prepared a poster that displays the outcomes of their project.

 For more Information, please visit: